lil-tediu/ComputerStore/README.md

 - CPU speed
 - RAM memory

-Every computer can be a laptop or a desktop machine.
+Every computer can be a laptop, a desktop machine or a tablet.

 Every desktop has the following fields apart from the computers':
 - video RAM memory
 - power supply in watts

+Every tablet has the following fileds apart from the computers':
+- operating system
+- internal storage
+- does it have a sd card slot or not

 Every laptop has the following fields apart from the computers':
 - colour